Terascale-All-sensing-Research-Studio/Workforce_Robotics_Survey_Dataset/README.md

 | 36 | If a robot helped you with lifting only when you need its help, would you feel that | The robot respects my independence; The robot does not respect my independence |
 | 37 | If a robot helped you with lifting only when you need its help, would you feel that your job is at stake? | Not at all; Somewhat; Absolutely |

-### Perceptions Towards Data Privacy on Robots Questions and Response Value Choices
+### Perceptions Toward Data Privacy on Robots Questions and Response Value Choices

-The following questions were asked to participants to garner perceptions towards privacy when robots use different forms of sensing to determine need for assistance:
+The following questions were asked to participants to garner perceptions toward privacy when robots use different forms of sensing to determine need for assistance:

 | Dataset Column | Question | Response Value Choices |
 | ------------- | ------------- | ------------- |